-Cacela Velha, just 30km (19mi) from the Spanish border, is a hilltop village filled with white-washed cottages within the Ria Formosa National Park.
+Cacela Velha, just 30km (19mi) from the Spanish border, is a hilltop village filled with white-washed cottages within the Ria Formosa Natural Park.
 Its main attraction is Praia da Fábrica, a long stretch of golden sand that shifts with the wind and tides, creating sparkling pools and lagoons.
 The village is protected by the remnants of a walled fort, which was ravaged by the 1969 earthquake.
 Visit in mid-July to experience the Noites da Moura Encantada festival – Nights of the Enchanted Moorish Women – to discover traditional arts and crafts, and more.

 Aljezur sits away from the tourist crowds on the wild northwest coast of the Algarve.
 It’s shadowed by the atmospheric ruins of a hilltop Moorish castle that dates back to the 10th century, with white-washed houses spread below.
 Aljezur is a fantastic spot for foodies too, with plenty of restaurants and cafes serving fresh seafood and authentic regional dishes.
 Nearby, the protected Parque Natural do Sudoeste Alentejano e Costa Vicentina boasts black-cliff beaches with good surf.